-Timid farm girl Marie (Wiazemsky) and her donkey Balthazar have an idyllic childhood but the turn of tide takes them on separate paths.
+Timid farm girl Marie (Wiazemsky) and her donkey Balthazar have an idyllic childhood, but the turn of tide takes them on separate paths.
 The donkey passes through several owners, most of them cruel and apathetic.
+An unfettered view of human cruelty, suffering, and injustice, filtered through the eyes of a donkey.

 Their lives run in parallel as both get abused at the hands of humans.
 And as the story unfolds you see how Balthazar is the only one who is selfless.
 Living well within the periphery of a donkey’s life, never comes a moment where in Balthazar does something ‘extra-ordinary’, he does what a donkey does, silently bearing the brunt of callousness…accepting whatever gets thrown at him.